Dr. Terry Anne Scott

 Director, The Institute for Common Power

-Dr. Scott left her position as an associate professor of American history and Chair of the Department of History at Hood College in Maryland to become the Director of the Institute for Common Power in 2022.
-During her tenure at Hood College, she received numerous awards, including the college’s highest commendation for professors—the Excellence in Teaching Award.
-Dr. Scott has also taught at other universities, including the University of Maryland—where she currently teaches part-time—and the University of Washington, where she was nominated for a Distinguished Teaching Award and received the Outstanding University of Washington Woman Award.
+Dr. Scott left her tenured position as an Associate Professor to become the Director of the Institute for Common Power in 2022.
+During her time at Hood College, she received numerous awards, including the college’s highest commendation for professors—the Excellence in Teaching Award.
+Dr. Scott has also taught at other universities, including the University of Maryland and the University of Washington, where she was nominated for a Distinguished Teaching Award and received the Outstanding University of Washington Woman Award.

 Dr. Scott’s research interests focus largely on urban history, the intersection of sports and race, African American social and cultural history, and political and social movements.
-She is the author of several books, including Lynching and Leisure: Race and the Transformation of Mob Violence in Texas (winner of the 2022 Ottis Lock Endowment Best Book Award)and the forthcoming From Bed-Stuy to the Hall of Fame: The Unexpected Life of Lenny Wilkens.
+She is the author of several books, including Lynching and Leisure: Race and the Transformation of Mob Violence in Texas (winner of the 2022 Ottis Lock Endowment Best Book Award) and the forthcoming authorized biography From Bed-Stuy to the Hall of Fame: The Unexpected Life of Lenny Wilkens.
 She is also the editor of Seattle Sports: Play, Identity, and Pursuit in the Emerald City and the forthcoming anthology Reclaiming Democracy: A History of Voter Suppression and a Handbook for Voting Justice.
 Her essay entitled, ““The 1968 Black Power Image and the Mexico City Olympics,” will appear in Sports through the Lens: Essays on 25 Iconic Photographs (Forthcoming, University of Texas Press, 2024).
-Additionally, Dr. Scott serves as an associate editor of the Journal of Sports History
+Additionally, Dr. Scott serves as an associate editor of the Journal of Sports History and is a member of the editorial staff for the Journal of American History.

 Dr. Scott believes that an academic’s role should extend beyond the classroom.
 To this end, she has heavily involved in community service and activism.
 She currently serves on the Board of the Maryland Lynching Memorial Project.
-She is the founder and co-founder of multiple community programs, including Anti-Racist Tune Up Workshop, a program that teaches college and high school educators how to discuss race and racism with their students; Race Cafés; and the Community Ambassadors Mentor Program, which connects college students, particularly student-athletes, with economically marginalized local youth.
+She has been the founder and co-founder of multiple community programs that teach educators how to discuss race and racism with their students.
+She founded the University of Washington Community Ambassadors Mentor Program, which connected college students—particularly student-athletes, with economically marginalized local youth.
 She has also served as a researcher or consultant on numerous public history projects.
 Most recently, Dr. Scott helped lead the creation and implementation of a course on African American Studies for high school students in Maryland’s Frederick Public School System.
-Since serving as Director of the Institute for Common Power, Dr. Scott has spearheaded numerous programs, including the Truth and Purpose Learning Experience for Educators, Scholars in Motion, and the Family Voter Registration Drive.
+Since serving as Director of the Institute for Common Power, Dr. Scott has spearheaded numerous programs, including Scholars in Motion, the Selma Scholar in Residence program, and the Family Voter Registration Drive.
+She co-leads the Truth and Purpose Learning Experiences with her colleague at Common Power, Dr. David Domke, and the incredible team of leaders at Common Power.
+They have led numerous organizations on the journey, including the Maryland Lynching Memorial Project, BlackPAC, and the Seattle Seahawks.

 Select Publications